 These municipalities divide their territory into electoral districts:

-Nearly 270 municipalities will divide their territory into electoral districts for the 2025 general election.
+More than 270 municipalities divided their territory into electoral districts for the 2025 general election.

 Municipalities with fewer than 20,000 inhabitants that wish to divide their territory into electoral districts can decide to do so voluntarily.